Iskender Bey Mosque: Architecture

-It was built in the middle of the bazaar; Evliya Çelebi describes it as a praying mosque with a lead-covered dome.
+It was built in the middle of the bazaar.
+Evliya Çelebi describes it as a praying mosque with a lead-covered dome.
 The typical ceramic roof tiles of Byzantine architecture, was also employed in many Ottoman monuments in Greece, the mosque of Iskender Bey among them.
 The mosque is built in eywan style, characterized by the central hall and the prayer hall eywan.
 Iskender Bey Mosque is one of the two mosques in Greece of this style, the other being the Alaca Imaret Mosque in Thessaloniki.
 The mosque has side rooms that are covered with two large semi-domes connected to the central dome along the same axis to form one oblong space; it is a unique feature which is not found elsewhere in Ottoman architecture.

 It has a five-bay portico, the most common type (along with the three-bay one) for Ottoman mosques in Greece.
-The dome, when it still stood, was fourteen metres in diameter.
+The dome, when it still stood, was 14 m in diameter.
 Both its interior and its exterior have undergone many alterations as a result of the mosque's various uses of the recent years, while its central dome has collapsed.
-Of the minaret only the base survives; it stood at least as late as the 1930s as evidenced from old documents.
+Of the minaret, only the base survives; it stood at least as late as the 1930s as evidenced from old documents.
 Nothing survives of the old fountain and cemetery.

 Iskender Bey Mosque was described by professor Machiel Kiel as "a highly original building of a type we do not find anywhere else in the vast dominations of Ottoman architecture."